 On the positive side, the sharing of goods and services among citizens and local businesses benefits the local economy, improves social cohesion and boosts sustainability and overall quality of life.
-But there are challenges too.
-The blurring line between public and private activities may lead to friction between different stakeholders and forces cities to reconsider policies and regulations (i.e. taxation, licensing and zoning).
-A growing number of cities from around the world are placing the sharing economy at the centre of their overall strategy.
-Many of those cities have the ambition to become a sharing city: a city that unlock new opportunities and solve urban challenges by facilitating and applying the sharing economy.
+However, the sharing economy poses challenges as well.
+The blurring line between public and private activities may lead to friction between different stakeholders and force cities to reconsider policies and regulations (i.e. taxation, licensing, and zoning).
+A growing number of cities around the world are placing the sharing economy at the forefront of their overall strategy, many of which have the ambition to become a sharing city: a city that responds strategically to the emergence of the sharing and platform economy by unlocking opportunities and addressing challenges.

 The Sharing Cities Alliance was established on the 18th of May, 2017 in New York City during the world’s second Sharing Cities Summit.
 City leaders from 22 cities from 13 countries and 4 continents came together to discuss the opportunities and challenges of the sharing economy.

-The Sharing Cities Alliance is an independent foundation that connects cities from all continents, and fosters city-to-city learning, empowering city governments to continuously address the sharing economy.
+The Sharing Cities Alliance is a city network operated by an independent foundation that connects cities from all continents, and fosters city-to-city collaboration, empowering city governments to continuously address the sharing economy.

 "Not only because it will make cities faster and more efficient in acting on societal disruptions, but also because it will allow cities to team up and jointly work on new legislation when they are dealing with issues that involve the rise of large platforms.
 Through the Alliance, cities are building a global answer to a global phenomenon."
 The Huffington Post, June 2017.

 “This new network is going to be phenomenally useful to cities like New York.
 Until now, we’ve each navigated the sharing economy on our own.
 We’ve often been reactive, regulating in response to one company or one sector at a time.
-Now, we can strategize for the future,” New York City Deputy Mayor Alicia Glen.
+Now, we can strategise for the future.”

 Alicia Glen - Deputy Mayor of New York City